-We welcome prospective adoptive parents of all religious, racial and ethnic backgrounds.
-We work with married couples as well as single men and women.
+The Cradle welcomes prospective adoptive parents of all religious, racial and ethnic backgrounds.
+We welcome LGBTQ+ families.